ABHAY

 These innovations, incubated at C3iHub, mark a strong step toward India’s technological sovereignty and indigenous deep-tech capability.

-Discussing AI’s role, he observed: “Attackers are using AI engines to launch attacks, so defense also requires AI engines to anticipate changing patterns and stop them.”
+Discussing AI’s role he said: “Attackers are using AI engines to launch attacks, so defense also requires AI engines to anticipate changing patterns and stop them.”
 He also warned about the emerging risks within AI systems themselves, noting that large language models (LLMs) can be manipulated to produce misleading answers, raising concerns around privacy, trust, and national security.

 Q: What is IIT Kanpur campus area in acres?